This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Melt the butter in a 2-quart saucepan over medium heat.
-Add the onions, garlic, thyme, salt and pepper and cook until the onions are very soft and caramelized, about 25 minutes.
+• Caramelize the Onions: Melt the butter in a 2-quart saucepan over medium heat.
+Add the sliced onions, garlic, thyme, salt, and pepper.
+Cook, stirring occasionally, until the onions are very soft and caramelized, about 25 minutes.

-• Add the wine, bring to a boil, reduce the heat and simmer until the wine has evaporated, about 5 minutes.
+• Deglaze with Wine: Pour in the wine and bring to a boil.
+Reduce the heat to low and simmer until the wine has evaporated, about 5 minutes.

-• Sprinkle the flour over the onions and stir.
-Reduce the heat to medium-low and cook for 10 minutes, stirring occasionally so that the flour doesn’t burn.
+• Add Flour for Thickening: Sprinkle the flour over the onions and stir to coat evenly.
+Lower the heat to medium-low and cook for 10 minutes, stirring occasionally to prevent the flour from burning.

-• Stir in the chicken broth and bring the soup back to a simmer, cook for 10 minutes.
+• Simmer the Soup: Stir in the broth and bring the soup back to a gentle simmer.
+Cook for 10 minutes, stirring occasionally.
+Taste and add more salt if needed.

-• Heat the broiler.
-Place the slice of French bread on a baking sheet.
-Sprinkle the Gruyere cheese over the top and broil until bubbly and golden brown, 3-4 minutes.
+• Prepare the Cheese Bread: While the soup simmers, heat the broiler.
+Place the French bread slice on a baking sheet, sprinkle Gruyere cheese on top, and broil until the cheese is bubbly and golden brown, about 3-4 minutes.

-• Place the bread in a soup bowl and pour the soup over the top.
+• Assemble and Serve: Place the toasted cheese bread in a soup bowl.
+Pour the hot soup over the bread and enjoy immediately.

 Notes